11 Important Things to Know About 1031 Exchanges in Florida

 - Construction Exchanges

-Most people structure their 1031 exchanges as delayed exchanges because it allows them the time and flexibility to sell the property they wish to relinquish to one party and then purchases the replacement property they desire from a different party.
+Most people structure their 1031 exchanges as delayed exchanges because it allows them the time and flexibility to sell the property they wish to relinquish to one party and then purchase the replacement property they desire from a different party.

 What's more, a reverse exchange can be useful when you've already made an offer on a replacement property, but the property you want to relinquish isn't selling as fast as you anticipated.
 This is because, with a reverse exchange, you can buy a replacement property first and then later defer taxes on the sale of a relinquished property, provided it is sold within 180 days.